utelle/wxsqlite3/trunk/wxCode/components/wxsqlite3/Readme.txt

 Version history
 ---------------

+ 2.1.3 - Corrected default behaviour for attached databases in case of
+         an encrypted main database.
+(Now the attached database uses the same encryption key as the main database if no explicit key is given.
+Previously the attached database remained unencrypted.)
- 2.1.2 - Upgrade to SQLite version 3.7.7.1
+         Added an optional progress callback for metheods Backup & Restore Added method SetBackupRestorePageCount to set the number of pages to be copied in one cycle of the backup/restore process 2.1.2 - Upgrade to SQLite version 3.7.7.1
          Modified wxSQLite3Transaction class to make it exception safe 2.1.1 - Upgrade to SQLite version 3.7.6.1